pysal/momepy/docs/api.rst

    values_range

-Underlying components of :func:`shannon` and :func:`simpson` are also exposed for a direct use:
+Underlying components of :func:`shannon` and :func:`simpson` are also exposed for direct use:

 .. autosummary::